 The cost of your safe room will vary, depending on the type of foundation your home is built on, and the size and location of your shelter.
-If you are building a new home or planning a renovation, making small changes to an room already being built is a cost effective way to add a safe room.
+If you are building a new home or planning a renovation, making small changes to a room already being built is a cost-effective way to add a safe room.
 Additionally, check with your local emergency management office to see if funds and grants are available for retrofitting your safe room.

 What Goes Inside a Safe Room?

 Once your residential safe room is built, you’ll want to equip it with emergency preparedness items.
 Comfort and safety supplies such as water, flashlights, batteries, a radio, non-perishable food, and blankets will help your family be comfortable for a few hours until the storm passes.
 Survival items should be added to ensure you can weather a few days or longer should a severe disaster hit your area.
 Check out Emergency Preparedness – Is Your Family Ready? for emergency preparedness recommendations.